Integrable Deformations of Sigma Models: The Yang-Baxter deformation of the PCM

 Motivated by our discussion of the Yang-Baxter (YB) deformation of the $\grp{SU}(2)$ PCM we consider the following action as our starting point

 where $\mathcal{R}$ is a general constant linear operator on $\alg{g}$.
 For now we do not assume that $\mathcal{R}$ satisfies any particular symmetry properties.
 However, we do assume that the operator $1 - \eta \mathcal{R}$ is invertible on $\alg{g}$ for all $\eta$.
-This may not always be the case, and can lead to singularities in the target-space metric and B-field.
+This may not always be the case, and typically leads to singularities in the target-space metric and B-field.

 The action~\eqref{eq:ybdefgen} defines a deformation of the PCM with the undeformed limit given by $\eta \to 0$.
 The deformation preserves the right-acting $\grp{G}$ global symmetry, but breaks the left-acting symmetry to the subgroup $\grp{G}_0$ of $\grp{G}$ that commutes with the operator $\mathcal{R}$